pskwarcz/learningDocker/dockerfile/README.md

 # dockerfile

-command to build image with dockerfile:
+command to build image with dockerfile in current dir:

 ```
 $ docker build -t hello .